-Dr Phillips is a Steering Committee Member of the Political Theology Seminar of the American Academy of Religion and former Honorary Secretary of the Society for the Study of Christian Ethics.
+Beth is a Steering Committee Member of the Political Theology Seminar of the American Academy of Religion and former Honorary Secretary of the Society for the Study of Christian Ethics.
 She is trained in interpersonal mediation and enjoys teaching conflict transformation.
-She is active in interfaith engagement and participated in the Building Bridges Seminar for three years.
+She is active in interfaith engagement and has participated in the Building Bridges Seminar for three years.

 - Political Theology

 Apocalyptic Theopolitics: Essays and Sermons on Eschatology, Ethics, and Politics (forthcoming in the Theopolitical Visions series, Wipf & Stock).

 T&T Clark Reader in Political Theology ( T&T Clark, 2021).